-Barbour, William Donald (1832-1902), born in Glasgow, Scotland 1832.
-Barbour was fascinated by the potential of life on other planets, and was a key member of Leeds Astronomical Society until his death in Leeds (see Obit., JBAA, 13 (1903) 286-7).
+Barbour, William Donald (1832-1902), born Glasgow, Scotland in 1832.
+Barbour was fascinated by the potential of life on other planets, and was a key member of Leeds Astronomical Society until his death in Leeds (Obit., JBAA, 13 (1903) 286-7).

 Bartrum, Clement Osborn (1867-1939), born in Bradford, Yorkshire.
-A prominent member of the BAA which he joined in 1912; he was elected as a fellow of the Royal Astronomical Society in 1920 (see Obit., MNRAS, 100 (1940), 232-3).
+A prominent member of the BAA which he joined in 1912; he was elected as a fellow of the Royal Astronomical Society in 1920 (Obit., MNRAS, 100 (1940), 232-3).

 Booth, David (1860-1937), born Hunslet, Leeds who was a self-employed Grocer through his life.
 A founder member of the British Astronomical Association, he was the initial director (1890-2) of the BAA meteor section – membership lapses after 1894.

 Brook, Charles Lewis (1855-1939), of Meltham near Huddesfield.
 The third director of the BAA Variable Star Section, serving from 1910-1921.
 He had a broad interest in astronomy, and observed Nova Persei 1901.
-He started submitting variable star observations in 1902, and 7,648 observations are presently recorded to his credit, most made with the 9-inch refractor at his Harewood Lodge home in Meltham until 1924.
+He started submitting variable star observations in 1902, and 7,648 observations are presently recorded to his credit, most made with the 9-inch reflector at his Harewood Lodge home in Meltham until 1924.
 He edited for publication the variable star observations of Norman Pogson (1829-1891).
 In this he was encouraged by Professor Herbert Hall Turner (1861-1930) of Oxford University Observatory, who made a consistent effort to see that good variable star observations should be published and thereby become useful in extending the database.
-Brook made a crucial contribution to the development of the BAA’s reputation for first-rate observations, and being properly published (see Shears, Jeremy, ‘Charles Lewis Brook: third Director of the BAA Variable Star Section’, JBAA, 122 (Feb.
-2012), 17-30).
+Brook made a crucial contribution to the development of the BAA’s reputation for first-rate observations, and being properly published (Obit., MNRAS, 40 (1940, 233-4); Shears, 2012a).

 Burrell, Ben (1903-1983) of 93 Woodhouse Road, Doncaster, South Yorks.
 A railway porter who became a railway fitter, then photographer.
 He made his own glass slides, and coloured them skillfully for astronomical talks.
 He made parts for the others.
 He started with a 7.5cm refractor, and by the early 1930s used a 22cm reflector with mirror by With.
 At one time he owned a 16cm Calver reflector which had once been used by Arthur P. Norton to compile his famous star atlas.
 Later Burrell built a 25cm reflector.
 In November 1938 he took the first successful colour photos of a total lunar eclipse.
 He made wonderful drawings of Saturn.
 He served as President of the Leeds A.S.
 (1903-1983) of 93 Woodhouse Road, Doncaster, South Yorks.
 A railway porter who became a railway fitter, then photographer.
 He made his own glass slides, and coloured them skillfully for astronomical talks.
 He made parts for the others.
 He started with a 7.5cm refractor, and by the early 1930s used a 22cm reflector with mirror by With.
 At one time he owned a 16cm Calver reflector which had once been used by Arthur P. Norton to compile his famous star atlas.
 Later Burrell built a 25cm reflector.
 In November 1938 he took the first successful colour photos of a total lunar eclipse.
 He made wonderful drawings of Saturn.
-He served as President of the Leeds A.S. (see McKim 2013).
+He served as President of the Leeds A.S.
+(McKim 2013).

-Crossley, Edward (1841-1905), educated at Owens College, Manchester, an industrialist and amateur astronomer – see Bermerside Observatory below (see Obit., MNRAS, 65 (1905), 335-6).
+Crossley, Edward (1841-1905), educated at Owens College, Manchester, an industrialist and amateur astronomer – see Bermerside Observatory below (Obit., MNRAS, 65 (1905), 335-6).

 Fowler, Alfred (1868-1940), born Wilsden, Yorkshire.
 Educated at the Normal School of Science (later Imperial College).
 He was assistant and later professor there.
 An expert spectroscopist, he proved that sunspots are cooler than the surrounding gas (see County of London; ODNB).

-Glenhill, Joseph (1845-1906), born in Bradford, worked as a schoolmaster then observer to Edward Crossley at his Bermerside Observatory (1869-1905) at his home in Halifax (see Obit., MNRAS, 67 (1907), 232-3).
+Glenhill, Joseph (1845-1906), born in Bradford, worked as a schoolmaster then observer to Edward Crossley at his Bermerside Observatory (1869-1905) at his home in Halifax (Obit., MNRAS, 67 (1907), 232-3).

 Hoyle, Sir Fred (1915-2001), born Gilstead, West Yorkshire.
 He spent most of his life at the Institute of Astronomy, Cambridge.
 He made a fundamental contribution to the theory of nucleosynthesis in stars, and was an architect of the Steady State theory of the Universe (see Cambridgeshire; ODNB).